maxpert/marmot/docs/overview.md

 Ask marmot to remove hooks and log tables by:
 `marmot -db-path /path/to/your/db.db -cleanup`

-Cleanup the Raft logs and snapshot by:
-`rm -rf /tmp/raft`

 ### How would many shards should I have?

 It depends on your usecase and what problem you are solving for.
 In a typical setting you should not need more than couple of dozen shards.
 While read scaling won't be a problem, your write throughput will depend on your network and